cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 assumption from {{TCRSTW21}} is computationally difficult to solve in the corresponding prime-order group.
-Tyagi et al. {{TCRSTW21}} show that both the One-More Gap CDH assumption and the One-More Gap SDHI assumption reduce to the q-DL (Discrete Log) assumption in the algebraic group model, for some q number of `Evaluate` queries.
+Tyagi et al. {{TCRSTW21}} show that both the One-More Gap CDH assumption and the One-More Gap SDHI assumption reduce to the q-DL (Discrete Log) assumption in the algebraic group model, for some q number of `BlindEvaluate` queries.
 (The One-More Gap CDH assumption was the hardness assumption used to evaluate the OPRF and VOPRF designs based on {{JKK14}}, which is a predecessor to the POPRF variant in {{poprf}}.)